 At the end of the day, you will need a rounded education.
 You can travel and read as much as you like, but none of that will compare to learning about wine from a brilliant sommelier instructor.
 So take a few wine classes on subjects you are interested in and a few you haven’t heard of.

-To be truly challenged, you need to attend a structured wine program like the Core Wine Program.
+To be truly challenged, you need to attend a structured online sommelier program.
 It will expand your abilities in a way that you didn’t realize was possible.

 Become a Wine Instructor